zhao201730685110/ICp-banking-microservices/README.md

 The Jenkins build processed as follow :

 1. Jenkins pulled the source code from a GitHub repository *YOUR_USERNAME/ICp-banking-microservices* like yours.
 2. Jenkins built the Docker image from the Docker file described before.
 It has been called **cluster68.icp:8500/codepatterns/code-pattern-icp-banking-microservices** and tagged *lastest*.
-It will be refered as *DOCKER_IMAGE_NAME* in this pattern.
 3. Jenkins connected to ICp and then deployed the Docker image to its Docker image repository.

 As a result, the banking application is now ready to be instantiated from the ICp catalog.